ultimatile/RandomMPOMPS/README.md

 ---

 ### **(Optional) Optimized Incremental QR Build**
 For optimal performance, we provide a custom C++ implementation of the incremental QR decomposition.
-If you choose not to build it, the default Python `scipy` version will be used (which is slower).
+If you choose not to build it, a Python version written in  `scipy` will be used (which is slower).

 #### **Building the Optimized Incremental QR**
 With the Conda environment activated, run the following command from the project root: